loopstick/ESP32_Tutorial/README.md

 ![Breadboard underside](/images/BreadboardUnderside_st.jpg)

-Use it to add an external LED.
-LEDs must always be used with resistors so they don’t burn out.
-The resistor value can be anywhere from 100 ohm to 1k ohm.
-The lower the resistance, the brighter the light.
+Use the breadboard to add an external LED.
+- LEDs must always be used with resistors so they don’t burn out. - The resistor value can be anywhere from 100 ohm to 1k ohm.
+- The lower the resistance, the brighter the light.
-Evil Mad Scientist explains it well [here](https://www.evilmadscientist.com/2012/resistors-for-leds/)
+  - Evil Mad Scientist explains it well [here](https://www.evilmadscientist.com/2012/resistors-for-leds/)

 Here’s a picture showing how to connect the LED and resistor on the breadboard: